Fourqui/tv/README.md

 - You can link directly to the URL of any logo but I do not take any responsibility if links are broken.
 If you are having issues with the logos url's then send me PM.

 - If a channel changes its logo or rebrands, I will replace the original logo, if you are using direct link then the logo will update for you automatically.
-When a logo becomes defunct it will be moved to a special defunct folder and get a new url.

 - If you would like to be able to link the logos to a service you provide, for example a website/service/app then please contact me first.